jngoh24/foul_prediction/README.md

-# Foul-Won Modelling & Analytics — Premier League 2015/16
+# Foul-Won Modeling & Analytics — Premier League 2015/16

 Predicting the probability that a player **wins a foul on his possession** after he receives or recovers the ball — built on detailed match-event data — plus an interactive Streamlit dashboard to explore who draws fouls, where they happen, and what drives them.